 How to write a Google review from your website browser

-Step 3: Next, the customer will click on the tab labeled ‘Reviews’ and scroll down to the section where they can see five blank stars.
+Step 2: Next, ask the customer to click on the ‘Reviews’ tab and scroll down to the section ‘Write a review.’

 How to leave a Google review on the Google Maps app

 Step 2: Type the business name in the search bar.

 Step 3: Click on the business, then click on the tab labeled ‘Reviews.’